MicrosoftDocs/windows-itpro-docs/windows/application-management/remove-provisioned-apps-during-update.md

 Use the following steps to create a registry key:

-1. Identify any provisioned apps you removed.
+1. Identify any provisioned apps you want removed.
 Record the package name for each app.
-2. Create a .reg file to generate a key for each app.
+2. Create a .reg file to generate a registry key for each app.
 Use [this list of Windows 10, version 1709 registry keys](apps-in-windows-10.md) as your starting point.
-    1. Paste the list of registry keys into a file.
+    1. Paste the list of registry keys into Notepad.
     2. Remove the registry keys belonging to the apps you want to keep.
-For example, if you want to keep the Bing Weather app, delete this registry key: HKLM\\Microsoft.BingWeather.
+For example, if you want to keep the Bing Weather app, delete this registry key: `[HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Appx\AppxAllUserStore\Deprovisioned\Microsoft.BingWeather_8wekyb3d8bbwe]`.
     3. Save the file  with a .txt extension, then right-click the file and change the extension to .reg.
 3. Double-click the .reg file to create the registry keys.
 You can see the new keys in HKLM\\path-to-reg-keys.